calvin-cs262-fall2020-teamH/habitbuddy-client/README.md

 npm install
 npm start
 ```
-In the web browser, scan the QR code with your device or Android/IOS simulator to run the app.
+which will open your default web browser.
+Scan the QR code with your device or Android/IOS simulator to use the app.

 To login into the app under a sample acount, use the following credentials:
 ```